Nicholas Soames: Aegis Defence Services

 Soames was chairman of the private security contractor Aegis Defence Services which was bought in 2015 by GardaWorld, for whom he now acts as a member of the International Advisory Board.
 Aegis had a series of contracts worth hundreds of millions of dollars to provide guards to protect US military bases in Iraq from 2004 onwards.
 From 2011, the company broadened its recruitment to take in African countries, having previously employed people from the UK, the US and Nepal.

 Contract documents say that the soldiers from Sierra Leone were paid $16 (£11) a day.
-A documentary, The Child Soldier’s New Job, broadcast in Denmark, alleges that the estimated 2,500 Sierra Leonean personnel who were recruited by Aegis and other private security companies to work in Iraq included former child soldiers.
+A documentary, The Child Soldier's New Job, broadcast in Denmark, alleges that the estimated 2,500 Sierra Leonean personnel who were recruited by Aegis and other private security companies to work in Iraq included former child soldiers.

 Other outside interests

 He was a director of the liquidated company Framlington Second Dual Trust plc.

-Soames is listed as a Director of The Amber Foundation.
+Soames is listed as a director of The Amber Foundation.

+He was invited to ride in the King's procession at Royal Ascot 2023.

+Soames also has a position as a senior advisor at Francis Maude Associates, a consultancy set up by Francis Maude.

+He was an honorary colonel of the C (Kent and Sharpshooters Yeomanry) Squadron The Royal Yeomanry until 5 October 2023.